acyg2212/volleyball/backend/ReadMe.md

     - PUT /:id - change game info
     - DELETE /:id - delete a game
 3. Router: 'signUps', urlPrefix "api/signUps"
+    - GET /:gameId - get all users of game
     - POST /:gameId - sign a user up for a game
     - PUT /:id (might have to use combo of userId and gameId) - edit users sign up
     - DELETE /:id (might have to use combo of userId and gameId) - delete sign up